 Agent Dormer found copies of campaign finance reports and bank records at multiple places inside Cabry’s house, during a search warrant executed 3 years after the campaign had finished.
 When reviewing these reports, Agent Dormer came across several expenditures listed as reimbursements to Cabry himself.

-Some of these were at ATM withdrawals at the Hollywood Casino in Dauphin County and Harrah’s casino in Chester, Delaware County.
-There were numerous similar withdrawals documented by the expense report Cabry filed, taking place at Delaware Park Casino, Bally’s in Atlantic City and the Dover Downs Casino in Delaware.
+Some of these were ATM withdrawals at the Hollywood Casino in Dauphin County and Harrah’s casino in Chester, Delaware County.
+There were numerous similar withdrawals documented by the expense report Cabry filed, taking place at Delaware Park Casino, Bally’s in Atlantic City, and the Dover Downs Casino in Delaware.